Click for homepage

 Standard wiring

 The G219 was supplied to the Dutch Navy with the standard commerial wiring of the rotors and the UKW.
-For a long time, it was assumed that the Dutch Navy had rewired the wheels before using the machines in an operational context, but evidence suggests that this was not the case.
+For a long time, it was assumed that the Dutch Navy had rewired the wheels before using the machines in an operational context, but evidence shows that this was not the case.

 So far, all Zählwerk Enigma machines (A28 and G31) that were used by the Dutch Navy had the standard commercial wiring when they surfaced in the post-war era.
 This means that the Dutch Navy could have been an easy target for US and British codebreakers, both during and after WWII.
 It also means that they might have been a target of the German codebreakers during the war.